- National Regulatory Program Standards Overview

 - Standard 6 - Compliance and Enforcement Program

-- Over $10.1M in funding under this cooperative agreement program.
+- Over 7 million in funding under this cooperative agreement program.

-All state personnel actively involved in MFRPS should register for a FoodSHIELD account and join the MFRPS Workgroup in FoodSHIELD.
+The AFRPS program uses the FoodSHIELD website to facilitate federal/state communication and collaboration in the development and implementation of AFRPS.
+All state personnel actively involved in AFRPS should register for a FoodSHIELD account and join the Feed Standards (AFRPS) Resource Center in FoodSHIELD.
 Click here to register for a FoodSHIELD account.

 Specific questions on this program can be directed to the appropriate Office of Partnerships' contact within the Division of Standards Implementation.
 Please visit the Office of Partnerships Contacts webpage to obtain a downloaded version of the staffing roster.